sanjidasuchi/portfolio/_pages/about.md

----
-permalink: /
-title: "Hello there, I'm Suchi"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 <p class="justify-text">
 I am a Master’s student at the Copernicus Digital Earth program at the University of Salzburg and Palacký University Olomouc.
 Currently I am in the first year of this Erusmus Mundus Joint Masters program  at the University of Salzburg, Austria.
 In the second year I will join Palacký University Olomouc which specializes in geovisualisation, geocommunication and application development, including cartography and geovisualisation design, web and cognitive cartography, 3D visualisation, and advanced visualisation methods.
 </p>